eliakaris/blog/README.md

 Blog entries are written in Markdown and utilize the marked library to render as html.

+## when building server, use nmv use 8

 ## Running locally

 After cloning the project run the following from the project root to run locally: